A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: Numerical results

 \end{enumerate} \item[2.] {\bf Solution of the physical equations on the moving mesh.} Integrate the physical equations from $t_n$ to $t_{n+1}$ using the MMDG scheme to obtain $U^{n+1}_h$. \end{itemize} \end{breakablealgorithm}

 It is remarked that the CFL condition (\ref{cfl-5}) has been used in the above algorithm to take the old and new meshes $\mathcal{T}_h^n$ and $\mathcal{T}_h^{n+1}$ into consideration.
-The rationale behind this is that the third-order SSP Runge-Kutta scheme we use for the time integration has three stages that can be viewed roughly as the Euler explicit scheme from $t_n$ to $t_{n+1}$, $t_{n+1}$ to $t_{n+\frac{1}{2}}$, and $t_{n+\frac{1}{2}}$ to $t_{n+1}$, respectively.
+The rationale behind this is that the SSP RK3 scheme we use for the time integration has three stages that can be viewed roughly as the explicit Euler scheme from $t_n$ to $t_{n+1}$, $t_{n+1}$ to $t_{n+\frac{1}{2}}$, and $t_{n+\frac{1}{2}}$ to $t_{n+1}$, respectively.
 The computation of the right-hand side of (\ref{DG-1}) involves both $\mathcal{T}_h^n$ and $\mathcal{T}_h^{n+1}$ and thus it would be better to take the effects of these meshes into consideration more directly in time step even the mesh velocity is involved in the computation of $\alpha_e$.
 In principle, we should also update $\alpha_e$ during the Runge-Kutta stages.
-However, this can cause changes in the time step size during the Runge-Kutta stepping, which requires to re-start the stepping with a new time step size.
+However, this can cause changes in the time step-size during the Runge-Kutta stepping, which requires to re-start the stepping with a new time step-size.
 To avoid this complicity, we choose to freeze $\alpha_e$ at $t=t_n$.